-- 1. The Holy Spirit uses His omnipotent power directly on the heart to change the character of

-- a.
-All men

-- b.
-No one

-- c.
-Some men

-- d.
+- 15. In Luke's record in Acts - a.
+People understood, believed, and obeyed the gospel without any direct operation on their heart by the Holy Spirit - b.
+People who had their hearts changed by the power of the Holy Spirit brought to bear directly on their hearts then were enabled to believe and obey the gospel - c.
+People were given faith as a gift by the direct power of the Holy Spirit on their hearts - d.
+None of the above - 16.
+The following came to believe and find salvation before and without hearing words to instruct, warn, and guide them - a.
+Ethiopian - b.
+Cornelius - c.
+Saul (Paul) - d.
+No one - 17.
+Men lost in sin were told - a.
+Pray to receive the Holy Spirit to be saved - b.
+Expect the Holy Spirit to do something supernatural to them to bring them to faith and salvation - c.
+Believe and obey the gospel - d.
+Only those individuals predestined from eternity to be saved would be able to believe and be saved by God's grace - 18.
+Some of the problems with the doctrine of the direct operation of the Holy Spirit on the heart of man to convict and convert him are - a.
+The Scriptures teach faith comes through hearing the Word of God - b.
+It denies God's desire to save all men - c.
+It makes preaching the gospel useless - d.
+It destroys free moral agency and with it human responsibility - 19.
+The work, or mission, of the Holy Spirit - a.
+Was to reveal and confirm the gospel of Jesus Christ through chosen apostles and prophets - b.
+To enable any Christian in any age to be assured of his understanding of God's will by a direct confirmation in his heart or experience of grace - c.
+To teach, encourage, and motivate men, through the words of the prophets, both oral and written, to obey God - d.
+To enable those elected for salvation from eternity to shed their depraved heart and to be able to understand and believe the gospel - 20.
+The Holy Spirit - a.
+Was never involved in people's conversion - b.
+Enabled teachers (prophets, apostles) to reveal the gospel so people could hear it, believe it, and be saved - c.
+Influenced lost men indirectly (through means) to be saved - d.
+Doesn't care about men's salvation - 21.
+The Holy Spirit uses His omnipotent power directly on the heart to change the character of - a.
+All men - b No one - c.
+Some men - d.
 Satan

-- 2. The following came to believe and find salvation before and without hearing words to instruct, warn, and guide them

-- a.
-Ethiopian

-- b.
-Cornelius

-- c.
-Saul (Paul)

-- d.
-No one

-- 3. Men lost in sin were told

-- a.
-Pray to receive the Holy Spirit to be saved

-- b.
-Expect the Holy Spirit to do something supernatural to them to bring them to faith and salvation

-- c.
-Believe and obey the gospel

-- d.
-Only those individuals predestined from eternity to be saved would be able to believe and be saved by God's grace

-- 4. Some of the problems with the doctrine of the direct operation of the Holy Spirit on the heart of man to convict and convert him are

-- a.
-The Scriptures teach faith comes through hearing the Word of God

-- b.
-It denies God's desire to save all men

-- c.
-It makes preaching the gospel useless

-- d.
-It destroys free moral agency and with it human responsibility